 The best time to visit Namibia also happens to be the peak season.
 The peak tourist season in Namibia is in is between the months of June to September.
 These months coincides with the dry season.

 During the dry season in Namibia, there is virtually no rain and no cloud, so expect to be a witness of stunning night skies.
-It’s also easier to spot wildlife during these months as vegetation is sparse.
+It’s also easier for those on safari to Namibia to spot wildlife during these months as vegetation is sparse.
 The animals are forced to congregate at established waterholes.

 Days are sunny but average maximum daytime temperatures are more tolerable ranging between 20 to 30 degrees.
 This often depends on where you are.